moddroid94/onthespot/readme.md

 ## Contributing

 Contributions are welcome!
-If you encounter bugs or have suggestions, please [**open an Issue**](https://github.com/justin025/onthespot/issues) or submit a pull request.
-Follow these steps:
+If you encounter bugs, have suggestions, or would like to translate the app to your native language feel free to [**open an issue**](https://github.com/justin025/onthespot/issues) or submit a pull request.

-1. Fork the project.
-2. Create your feature branch: `git checkout -b feature/new-feature`
-3. Commit your changes: `git commit -am 'Add a new feature'`
-4. Push to the branch: `git push origin feature/new-feature`
-5. Open a pull request.

 For more detailed info, please read our [**Contributions**](documentation/contributing.md) Document.